romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 `.having` takes aggregate function names as keys, see all functions in [aggregate functions](#aggregate-functions) section.

-If value of a function is a primitive, it's treated as `*`:
+If the value of a function is a primitive, it's treated as `*`:

 ```ts
 Table.having({